waggle-sensor/machinelearning/ALE/README.md

 ## TODO
-* Implement inheritance over custom classes to ensure user safety
+* Implement inheritance over custom classes to ensure user safety ** model class
-* Implement engine.save_log(path="log.csv")
 * Make acc work for get metric, need to round yh to one hot vector
 * Make util to test model and algo compatibility
 * Add controls for tracking and plotting metrics
-* Add controls for saving performance and configuration
-* Dynamically show changes in cache size to debug if cache is removing and adding data correctly
+* Dynamically show changes in cache size to debug if cache is removing and adding data correctly ** saved in log, just need to display
+* Improve UI

 ## DONE
 * Added ToyA dataset and ToyA_NN model
+* Implement engine.save_log(path="log.csv")
+* Add controls for saving performance and configuration

 ## DataSets
 * MNIST